Martnat8/499_project/README.md

 **Sobel Filter:** A node that takes in an image topic and republishes the x, y and xy sobel filtered variants of the image.
 A lifecycle enabled node

-**Strain Recorder:** A node that subscribes to a OpenCV canny edge image and calculates the distance between contours.
+**Strain Logger:** A node that subscribes to a OpenCV canny edge image and calculates the distance between contours.
 Publishes an image of the region of interest and the strain, given the subjects original length.

+  **Event Trigger:** A node that triggers the Ring Buffer Recorder node on a service call

+  **CSV Writer:** A node that subscribes to a Float32 topic and appends the data to a CSV file
+    saved on the computer.
+Will create the file if it does not already exist.

 --------------------------------------------------------------------------------------------------